open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 `Func<TState, Exception, string>` to set the value of `LogRecord.FormattedMessage`.
 The default message formatter will only return the value of the `object TState`.

-See [Program.cs](Program.cs) for an example of providing a custom formatter.

 ### ParseStateValues

 TODO